An operational characterization of the notion of probability by algorithmic randomness and its applications: Introduction

 In 1966, Martin-L\"of \cite{M66} introduced the definition of random sequences, which is called \emph{Martin-L\"of randomness} nowadays, and plays a central role in the recent development of algorithmic randomness.
 At the same time, he introduced the notion of \emph{Martin-L\"of randomness with respect to Bernoulli measure} \cite{M66}.
 He then pointed out that this notion overcomes the defect of the collective in the sense of von Mises, and this can be regarded precisely as the collective which von Mises wanted to define.
-However, he did not develop probability theory based on Martin-L\"of random sequence with respect to Bernoulli measure.
+However, he did not develop probability theory based on Martin-L\"of random sequences with respect to Bernoulli measure.

-Algorithmic randomness is a field of mathematics which studies the definitions of random sequences and their property (see \cite{N09,DH10} for the recent developments of the field).
+Algorithmic randomness is a field of mathematics which studies the definitions of random sequences and their property (see Nies~\cite{N09} and Downey and Hirschfeldt~\cite{DH10} for the recent developments of the field).
 However, the recent research on algorithmic randomness would seem only interested in the notions of randomness themselves and their interrelation, and not seem to have made an attempt to develop probability theory based on Martin-L\"of randomness with respect to Bernoulli measure in an operational manner so far.